-Privacy laws refer to consent, which is when someone agrees for their information to be collected, used and/or shared outside of the school or Department.
+Consent is when someone voluntarily agrees for their information to be collected, used and/or shared within or outside the school or the Department.
 Consent must be informed, specific, current and voluntary, which is especially important when the subject matter or content is sensitive.

 Under the relevant privacy laws, consent is required to collect, use and disclose any health information (with certain exceptions prescribed in the law such as when the collection, use or disclosure is necessary to lessen or prevent a serious threat to an individual’s life, health, safety or welfare).